What the hell is a Relationship Expert?

 I, for one, would not call myself an “expert” in ANYTHING related to love or romance – I’ve yet to have a relationship last forever – but I do have a strong interest in the matter.

-I LOVE reading articles, listening to podcasts, and subscribing to newsletters from relationship experts.
-I watch break-up videos on YouTube even when I’m in a relationship.
+But, I LOVE reading articles, listening to podcasts, and subscribing to newsletters from relationship experts.
+What’s more, I watch break-up videos on YouTube even when I’m in a relationship.
 (Just in case maybe?)

 I’m also a single woman in my 30’s who self identifies as a serial monogamist, so I have a lot (I mean…a reasonable amount) of experience with relationships.
 Most of that experience, honestly, has come from making WAY too many mistakes.
 And (almost) all of those mistakes have come from NOT taking the advice of the aforementioned relationship experts.